postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ---

-Certificates enable making encrypted calls to APIs using Transport Layer Security (TLS) and Secure Sockets Layer (SSL).
-Some APIs require clients to send requests over an encrypted connection.

-To send encrypted requests to an API, add a certificate in Postman.
-You can add two types of certificates:

-* **CA certificates** are issued by a trusted certificate authority.
-* **Client certificates** are self-signed rather than signed by a certificate authority.

-> Each certificate you add is specific to a domain.
-To send encrypted requests to additional domains, add the appropriate certificate for each domain.
+Mutual TLS (mTLS) is an authentication method that requires both the client and the server to verify their identity with a certificate.
+Once both parties are verified, an encrypted connection is established.
+To connect to an API that uses mTLS, you need to add a client certificate to Postman.

+You can also add a custom CA certificate to Postman.
+If an endpoint uses a certificate that is registered with an internal certificate registry, requests sent from Postman will fail with a "self signed certificate" error.
+Adding a custom CA certificate will enable you to successfully send requests to the endpoint without needing to turn off SSL verification.

 ## Contents